 - Classification of information.

 - System access management.

 - Data leak prevention.

 - Identification and maintenance of critical applications.

 - Back-up copies.

 - Restrictions on the use of Internet and e-mail.

 - Data encryption.

 - Third party agreements.

 - Protection of equipment.

 - Legal compliance.

 - Communication of incidents.

-- Licences and infrastructure use.
+- Licenses and infrastructure use.

-In terms of operative continuity, the Group has improved its already high level of availability in its central data systems, hosted in a main datacentre in Madrid, with a Disaster Recovery or DR solution.
+In terms of operative continuity, the Group has improved its already high level of availability in its central data systems, hosted in a main datacenter in Madrid, with a Disaster Recovery or DR solution.
 This DR is hosted in the Microsoft cloud (Azure Cloud) and is connected to the central database through a dedicated high speed cable.
-In the unlikely event of force majeure (fire, flood, earthquake, etc.) leaving the main datacentre inoperative, in a matter of hours the DR could restore the most critical business applications.
+In the unlikely event of force majeure (fire, flood, earthquake, etc.) leaving the main datacenter inoperative, in a matter of hours the DR could restore the most critical business applications.

-Additionally, a series of supplementary key controls are carried out by consolidation team members to strengthen the reliability of data systems used in financial reporting.
+Additionally, a series of supplementary key controls are carried out by consolidation team members to strengthen the reliability of data systems used in financial reporting, which are also tested through SAP GRC by the internal audit team.

 The Group has an improvement and monitoring plan in its data systems as regards the segregation of duties; it also incorporates into the Audit Plan the supervision of said internal control systems related to the segregation of functions in financial information systems.
 F.3.3.
 Internal control policies and procedures intended to guide the management of subcontracted activities and those of third parties, as well as those aspects of assessment, calculation or evaluation entrusted to independent experts, which may materially affect financial statements.